131 National Cemeteries – 3 are in Southern California

 It is especially well-known for its landscape featuring a central boulevard with memorial circles, lakes, indigenous-styled committal shelters, and a memorial amphitheater as described on the website of the U.S. Department of Veterans Affairs.

 The cemetery is the home of the Medal of Honor Memorial, featuring the names of all medal recipients, and is one of the four sites recognized as a National Medal of Honor Memorial Site.
 Also, noted is the Fallen Soldier/Veterans’ Memorial, dedicated to all service members, located near the entrance to the park, dedicated in 2000.

 In addition, the American Veterans donated a carillon in 2000.
 The United States Congress designated another of the cemetery’s memorials as a national memorial in 2004.
 It was the Prisoner of War/Missing in Action National Memorial sculpted by Vietnam veteran, Lewis Lee Millet, Jr. The bronze sculpture shows an American soldier on his knees with his hands bound.

-Many notable Medal of Honor recipients, famous people, and seven Tuskegee Airmen are among those buried at the Riverside National Cemetery.
+Many notable Medal of Honor recipients, famous people, and seven Tuskegee Airmen are among those buried at the Riverside Cemetery.

 Riverside – Special Features

 Avenue of Flags: Riverside National Cemetery features an impressive Avenue of Flags.
 On patriotic holidays, volunteers place flags along the main entrance road, creating a stunning display of hundreds of American flags that pay tribute to the military veterans interred at the cemetery.

 Medal of Honor Memorial: The cemetery has a special place for the Medal of Honor Memorial, which celebrates people who have won the United States’ highest military honor.